frankew/jetpack-portfolio-extensions/README.md

     min-width:120em /* 5 columns */

 To enable a tiled, masonry-style layout, tick the Use Isotope box in the options.
 For live filtering, place a `[list_project_types]` shortcode just above your `[jetpack_portfolio]` shortcode.

+The plugin also adds classes for Jetpack Project Tags to the `[jetpack_portfolio]` project entry markup.

 ### Options